udsysnthi/huggingcloud/content/pages/index.md

       - title: Guest Rooms
         subtitle: ''
         text: >+
-          <div style="text-align: left">**Hugging Clouds Guest** offers a cozy
+          <div style="text-align: left">Offers a cozy retreat surrounded by
-          retreat surrounded by breathtaking landscapes.
-Whether you're looking for a peaceful escape or an exciting journey, we provide warm hospitality, comfortable accommodations, and expertly guided tours to help you experience the best of our region.![](/images/298608681_3036548676635564_8303927108053269718_n.jpg)</div>
+          breathtaking landscapes.
+Whether you're looking for a peaceful escape or an exciting journey, we provide warm hospitality, comfortable accommodations, and expertly guided tours to help you experience the best of our
+          region.![](/images/298608681_3036548676635564_8303927108053269718_n.jpg)</div>

         image: